 [November 2020] Gave a talk on "Tutorial - Integrated Planning Tools" at 2020 Fall CAPER General Meeting, November 10th, 2020.

-[October 2020] Received DOD grant through GVSC on VIPR-GS Program Focus Area 2 Propulsion Systems and Smart Energy "Electrical Power Architectures and Power Electronics" project (Co-PI).
+[October 2020] Received grant from DOD U.S. Army through GVSC on VIPR-GS Program Focus Area 2 Propulsion Systems and Smart Energy "Electrical Power Architectures and Power Electronics" project (Co-PI).